 7. Exceeding time limits: Should the time limit stated in the syllabus be exceeded the performer will still receive an adjudication but the performance will be treated as being non-competitive.

-8. Repeats: Unless specified, no repeats should be played, other than Da Capos.
+8. Repeats: In all classes, apart from those in Traditional Music, no repeats should be played, other than Da Capos, unless specified.

 9. Substituting performers: In ensemble or group performances, substitutes can be made if a performer has to withdraw.

 10. Late arrivals: Where an entrant is unable to attend at their balloted time, they may be allowed to perform competitively if they arrive before the class ends and the adjudication begins.

 11. Timetables: Applicants are reminded that ballot times are estimates and due to either delays or withdrawals, classes may not start at the planned time.
 Consequently, performers are advised to arrive at least ten minutes before the start of their class.